josephg/egwalker-paper/reg-text.typ

 Eg-walker ensures that the resulting document state is consistent with Attiya et al.'s _strong list specification_ @Attiya2016 (in essence, replicas converge to the same state and apply operations in the right place), and it is _maximally non-interleaving_ @fugue (i.e., concurrent sequences of insertions at the same position are placed one after another, and not interleaved).

-One way of achieving this goal would be to track the state of the document on each branch of the event graph, to translate each event into a corresponding CRDT operation (based on the document state in which that event was generated), and when branches in the event graph merge, to apply the CRDT operations from one branch to the other branch's state.
+One way of achieving this goal would be to track the state of each branch of the document via a separate corresponding CRDT object.
+The CRDT for a given branch could be used to translate events from the event graph into the corresponding CRDT messages.
+When branches fork, the CRDT object would need to be cloned in memory.
+When branches merge, CRDT operations from one branch could be applied to the other branch's CRDT state.
-Essentially, this approach simulates a network of communicating CRDT replicas and their states.
+Essentially, this approach would simulate a network of communicating CRDT replicas and their states.
-However, doing this naively leads to poor performance, because the CRDT overhead is incurred on every operation.
+This approach works as expected - however, it has terrible performance.
+For every concurrent branch in the event graph we need to store a complete clone of the CRDT's state.

+// (Seph): We have benchmark data for this approach btw.

+Eg-walker improves on this approach in two ways:

+1. Eg-walker avoids the need to clone and merge multiple CRDT objects.
+Instead, the algorithm maintains a single carefully crafted data structure which can generate the corresponding CRDT operation for any visited event.
-Eg-walker is able to achieve much better performance by skipping the CRDT entirely in portions of the event graph that have no concurrency (which, in many editing histories, is the vast majority of the graph), and using the CRDT only for concurrent events.
+2. In portions of the event graph that have no concurrency (which is the vast majority of events in many editing histories), events do not need to be transformed at all.
+In these cases, we skip the transformation process entirely and, remarkably, discard all of the internal state accumulated so far.
-When processing an event that has no concurrent events, eg-walker is able to discard all of the internal state accumulated so far, keeping the data structure small.

 A key contribution of eg-walker is that it can compute the correct transformed operations even though the internal state may reflect only a small part of the event graph.

 Moreover, eg-walker does not need the event graph and the internal state when generating new events, or when adding an event to the graph that happened after all existing events.
-Most of the time, we only need the current document state; the event graph can remain on disk without using any space in memory or any CPU time.
+Most of the time, we only need the current document state.
+The event graph can remain on disk without using any space in memory or any CPU time.
 The event graph is only required when handling concurrency, and even then we only have to replay the portion of the graph since the last ancestor that the concurrent operations had in common.

 Eg-walker's approach contrasts with existing CRDTs, which require every replica to persist the internal state (including the unique ID for each character) and send it over the network, and which require that state to be loaded into memory in order to both generate and receive operations, even when there is no concurrency.